British Plant Gall Society

 It is important to include as much information as possible with the gall that you send (and keep a copy of this information).
 You should send:

 The keys in British Plant Galls are designed for typical galls that are mature and healthy.
 Even familiar ones may cause problems if they are young or if the gall causer has been parasitised, or if the gall contains inquilines; then they may be smaller than usual or enlarged and with a distorted shape.
 So, be aware of this and, if possible, check several individuals to find a typical gall.
-Most galls in the following groups should be straightforward to identify, and should not need verification:
+Most galls in the following three groups should be straightforward to identify, and should not need verification:

 The main problem groups, which should be verified and their causers determined, are: